Kids love to create.

 But my kids also love it when I suggest a kids craft.

-So when my daughter found the coffee filters and started coloring them, I knew it was the perfect time to make some more coffee filter suncatchers.
-She adored this tulip craft, and I know your kids will, too!
+So when my daughter found the coffee filters and started coloring them, I knew it was the perfect time to make a new coffee filter suncatcher.
+She adored this flower suncatcher craft, and I know your kids will, too!

 Affiliate links have been provided below.
 See my full disclosure policy here.

-This simple craft has become one of our favorite spring rainbow crafts.
+This simple spring craft has become one of our favorite spring rainbow crafts.

 - Coffee Filters